nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![SortOrdersModelSequenceDiagram](images/SortOrdersModelSequenceDiagram.png)

-After the `OrderBook` has been sorted,
+After the `OrderBook` has been sorted by the amount field in ascending order,

 1. The `SortCommand` obtains the relevant success message by invoking `sortDescriptor.generateSuccessMessage()`.
 2. A `CommandResult` object is then instantiated using the message, and returned to `LogicManager`.